Graphic Design Jobs: 2024 Guide

 Some educational programs available include:

-Short design courses.
-These short courses can be taken full or part-time.
-Courses can also be taken at the foundation and masterclass levels.
+Micro-credentials.
+These credentials prove you have the skills necessary to work in graphic design.
+The programs are generally taught at colleges and universities and require completing a set number of credit hours.
+Upon completion, some universities issue the micro-credentials as digital badges for ease of sharing and authentication.

-Foundation degree in graphic design (FdA).
-This degree programme will prepare you for a career as a graphic designer by providing experience working on real-life design briefs.
+Associate degree.
+This program typically takes two years to complete.
+Associate degrees cover general academic subjects as well as specializations like graphic design.

-Graphic Design BA (Hon).
-This degree programme helps you learn theory, technique, and application.
-This will typically take three years.
+Bachelor of Design degree.
+This liberal arts degree program typically takes four years and helps you learn theory, technique, and application.

-Fine Art BA (Hon).
-This degree programme focuses on graphic design fundamentals and often offers opportunities for internships.
-This option will typically take three years.
+Bachelor of Fine Arts degree.
+This four-year degree program focuses on graphic design fundamentals and often offers opportunities for internships and work-study programs.

-If you’re interested in learning about graphic design consider the Google UX Design Professional Certificate.
-This programme is designed for beginners with no experience or prior education to enrol.
-Upon completion, gain a sharable Professional Certificate to showcase in your CV or Linkedin profile.
+With a career in graphic design, you can use your creativity and imagination while helping clients with their design needs.
+Learn more about this diverse career choice in the Graphic Design Specialization offered by the California Institute of Arts.
+Upon completion, gain a shareable Professional Certificate to include in your resume, CV, or LinkedIn profile.

 Editorial Team